Indiana candidate’s outsourcing ties magnified under Trump

 Since then, Westin — a major supplier of Promaxx-brand running boards, bumpers, brush guards and truck racks — has received more than 700 shipments of the same kind of products from China, including several shipments delivered directly to one of Braun’s warehouses, records show.

-They’ve also teamed up to host jet ski and truck give-away competitions, while CEO Bob West has given the $2,700 maximum contribution to Braun’s campaign, Federal Election Commission records show.
+They’ve also teamed up to host jet ski and truck give-away competitions , while CEO Bob West has given the $2,700 maximum contribution to Braun’s campaign, Federal Election Commission records show.

 Meanwhile, the Department of Labor found the laid-off workers in Minnesota — many of whom did not have easily adapted skills — faced dire circumstances.

-“A significant number of workers at the firm are age 50 or over and possess skills that are not easily transferable,” a federal investigator concluded.
+“A significant number of workers at the firm are age 50 or over and possess skills that are not easily transferable,” a federal investigator concluded .
 “Competitive conditions within the industry are adverse.”

 While Republicans running for office, particularly business people, have sometimes struggled with outsourcing questions, it appeared that the GOP cracked the code this year with Donnelly.